(11 votes, average: 5.00 out of 5)

 Pro Tip: There may be multiple entry points or “Patient Zero” instances within the network, so thorough investigation and analysis are essential.

-Once you’ve managed to contain the ransomware attack, it’s essential to report it to the authorities.
+Once you’ve managed to contain the ransomware attack, you must report it to the authorities.
 There are a few good reasons for this.
 First off, ransomware is illegal.
-Just like any other crime, it needs to be reported to the legal authorities.
+Like any other crime, it must be reported to the legal authorities.

 Recommended: Phishing Attacks Explained: How to Spot and Prevent Online Scams?